wlopezob/springboot-crud-copilot/README.md

 ### Class Entity
 - Create the entity class PersonEntity corresponding to the person table
 - Add Lombok annotations : @Getter, @Setter, @NoArgsConstructor , @AllArgsConstructor and @Builder
-- Add JPA annotations to map the class PersonEntity to a database table person, and its fields to corresponding columns.
+- Add JPA annotations @Column with column name, to map the  PersonEntity class to a database table person
 - Use the following JSON structure to define the field of the PersonEntity {
   "id": "Long",
   "dni": "String",